auth0/docs/articles/libraries/lock-ios/sso-on-mobile-apps.md

 # Lock iOS: SSO on Mobile Apps

-A very cool thing you can do with Lock is use SSO.
-Imagine you want to create 2 apps.
-However, you want that if the user is logged in in app A, he will be already logged in in app B as well.
-Something similar to what happens with Messenger and Facebook as well as Foursquare and Swarm.
+Lock allows you to easily implement singe sign-on (SSO).
+Single sign-on is a mechanism that allows a user to use the same credentials between multiple applications.
+If you have two different applications and you have a user that is already authenticated app A, single sign-on allows that user to automatically be authenticated in app B as well.
+The experience is similar to what happens with Facebook and it's companion Messenger app, as well as Foursquare and Swarm.

 In order to do SSO on Mobile Apps, we need to use a shared keychain.
 We'll learn how to do this throughout this post.